Shouheng88/Shouheng88/README.md

     - My Blog: [掘金](https://juejin.im/user/3685218704691469)
     - WeChat Official Accounts: **Hello 开发者**

-### LeafNote, connecting phone and computer, designed for cross platform
+## 👏👏👏 My new product: LeafNote, connecting phone and computer, designed for cross platform

 If you have the requirement for a markdown note-taking application on Android, witch can sync your notes between phone and computer, you can try my new App [Leaf Note](https://play.google.com/store/apps/details?id=me.shouheng.leafnote).
 Preview images of LeafNote: